 The potential for seepage problems to occur along the existing levees in the project area is created by discontinuous layers of coarse‐grained pervious soils (i.e., sands and gravels)… During high‐water events, water from the river can enter the pervious soil layers and then move laterally through these layers under/through the levee.
 Excessive seepage can erode soil within the levee and lead to a rapid collapse and subsequent breach… The risk of levee failure is not due to design deficiency or to lack of O&M of the existing levees, but to a better understanding of the mechanics of under‐seepage in the Central Valley.
 The project levees within the study area do not meet current USACE levee design criteria and are at risk of breach failure at stages considerably less than levee crest elevations.
 This is evidenced by historical levee boils and heavy seepage at river stages less than design flows. (p.
 90, emphasis added)

-2 500 year flood depths Source: Army Corps of Engineers EIS/EIR, p.
+2 500 year flood depths Source: Army Corps of Engineers Draft Interim Feasibility EIS/EIR, p.
 86

 High water perils

-During the high-water periods in January and February of 2017, locals have been patrolling the Stockton metropolitan area and Delta levees, looking for signs of levee seepage or boils.
+During the high-water periods in January and February of 2017, locals patrolled the Stockton metropolitan area and Delta levees, looking for signs of levee seepage or boils.
 Flooding southwest of Manteca was narrowly averted when a firefighter from the Lathrop-Manteca Fire District spotted a sinkhole as it was occurring.
 While these efforts to protect the levees have been heroic, the stressed levees could easily fail in a flood.
-Below is a picture of flooding of Stockton in 1955, from the Army Corps, giving an idea of the amount of flooding that would be experienced with major levee breaches.
+Below is a picture of flooding of Stockton in 1955, from the Final Interim Feasibility Study, giving an idea of the amount of flooding that would be experienced with major levee breaches.

 3 Stockton flooding, 1955 Source: Army Corps of Engineers